MAGALA-RICHARD/apsimNGpy/doc/how_to_cite.rst

 How to Cite apsimNGpy
 =====================

-If you are planning to use apsimNGpy in any reports or publications, please make sure to refer to the version number you used.
-The version and sub-version numbers can be retrieved via apsimNGpy.__version__, e.g., 0.39.X  (replace X with current version).

 **Citation:**
 Magala, R., Schulte, L.A., 2026. apsimNGpy: A comprehensive Python framework for interactive, reproducible, and scalable simulations of the APSIM Next Generation model.
 SoftwareX 33, 102496. https://doi.org/10.1016/j.softx.2025.102496